 The University of Illinois System's SHIELD Illinois (also referred to as "SHIELD") effort aims to provide the cutting-edge saliva-based COVID-19 test to K–12 schools, colleges, universities, businesses, and the public throughout the state of Illinois.
 Testing for SHIELD started in the fall of 2020.
 During its time, SHIELD expanded quickly.
 In the fall of 2020, SHIELD processed less than 5,000 tests; by May 2021, it processed 85,500 tests; and by January 2022, it processed slightly under 900,000 tests.
 In May 2022, SHIELD cleared the 6-million-test level, and in February 2023, it surpassed the 7-million-test threshold.
 SHIELD Illinois is a statewide initiative offering free COVID testing to all residents.
 While the program has successfully increased testing rates across Illinois, its effectiveness in improving COVID outcomes in underserved communities remains unclear.
 The program has amassed extensive data on testing, encompassing the number and types of tests conducted, test results, and demographic information of those tested.
 This presents a unique opportunity to gain a comprehensive understanding of the impact of SHIELD Illinois on the health of underrepresented communities in Chicago, especially when combined with data from the Chicago Department of Public Health and Electronic Health Records.

-To the best of our knowledge, this study represents the first evaluation of the impact of the SHIELD testing program on COVID-19 ICU admission rates.
-Through this research, we aim to address the following question: What is the impact of the number and/or effective number of SHIELD test centers on COVID-19 ICU admission rates across different COVID-19 waves (i.e., Alpha, Delta, and Omicron)?effective
+Our aim is to evaluate the relation between the number of SHIELD test centers on COVID-19 ICU admission rates across different COVID-19 waves (i.e., Alpha, Delta, and Omicron).
+We further analyze the impact of the geospatial determinants of health factors including the socioeconomic status in zip code level on the effectiveness of the number of SHIELD centers.
+We particularly focus on a large academic hospital which serves a diverse population with highly different socioeconomic status in the western suburbs of Chicago.
+By addressing this aim, our study provide insight for public health officials to make more informed decisions in mitigating the outcome of future pandemics.

 Methods